AverageLehi/CourseMate/I_walkthrough.md

 - Verify tags display correctly in lists and in NoteWindow and placeholders appear when appropriate.
 - Confirm export & copy actions work for individual notes (NoteWindow) and that word count updates while typing.

-If you'd like, I can also add a small unit-test style script (Python) that validates the JSON dataset contains at least one note for each template — would you like that created in the repo?